aaronparker/aaronparker.github.io/_posts/2005-11-04-event-search.md

 <blockquote dir="ltr">
   <p>
-    <span>&#8220;To perform an advanced search, enter one or more of the following parameters: Event Id, event source, message text, file name.
-These values can be found in the Event Viewer logs.&#8221;</span>
+    <span>"To perform an advanced search, enter one or more of the following parameters: Event Id, event source, message text, file name.
+These values can be found in the Event Viewer logs."</span>
   </p>
 </blockquote>